Max Muncy Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates surrender the second-fewest home runs in baseball (81 total, one per game).
+- Pirates pitchers combine to allow the second-fewest home runs in baseball (82 total, one per game).

-- Keller will try to claim his 10th victory when he gets the start for the Pirates, his 18th of the season.
-He is 9-3 with a 3.34 ERA and 118 strikeouts in 105 2/3 innings pitched.
+- The right-hander last pitched on Thursday against the San Diego Padres, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.

-- The righty last appeared on Wednesday against the San Diego Padres, when he threw six innings, allowing one earned run while giving up four hits.
+- The 24-year-old has a 4.11 ERA and 5.5 strikeouts per nine innings in 10 games this season, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.